z88dk/z88dk/libsrc/_DEVELOPMENT/arch/zx/nirvanam/readme.txt

   sideways.
 This routine will (probably) be less frequently used, so it's disabled by default to save memory.
 If you would like to use it, you must recompile NIRVANA source code declaring 'ENABLE_WIDE_DRAW' at the beginning of the file, then it will occupy addresses 56463 to 56700.

-Also if you declare both 'ENABLE_WIDE_DRAW' and 'ENABLE_WIDE_SPRITE' before compiling it, then "NIRVANA_spriteT" will automatically draw wide tile sprites (24x16 pixels) instead of regular tile sprites (24x16 pixels), although in this case you will only have 6 sprites instead of 8.
+  Moreover, if you declare both 'ENABLE_WIDE_DRAW' and 'ENABLE_WIDE_SPRITE' before compiling NIRVANA, then it will occupy 13 more bytes (starting at address 56450), and "NIRVANA_spriteT" will automatically draw wide tile sprites (24x16 pixels) instead of regular tile sprites (24x16 pixels), although in this case you will only have 6 sprites instead of 8.

-  After enabling wide sprites, you could even reconfigure separately each individual sprite for drawing either a regular or wide tile.
-In this case, you must first compile this short routine below (13 bytes) to a free address with lower byte $8f (for instance $da8f) as follows:
+  After enabling wide sprites, you could even reconfigure separately each individual sprite for drawing either a regular or wide tile:

-    org $da8f
-    ld bc,(0)       ; delay 20T in 4 bytes
-    add hl,hl       ; delay 11T
-    ld bc,$2c00     ; delay 10T
-loop:
-    djnz loop       ; delay 567T
-    jp 57299        ; execute NIRVANA_drawT with delay 10T

-  Afterwards, use "POKE 57580+((sprite)<<3),$da" to reconfigure any specific sprite to draw a regular tile, or "POKE 57580+((sprite)<<3),$dc" to make it draw a wide tile again.
+  * Use "POKE 57579+sprite*8,130+(4 AND sprite<>0)" to reconfigure any specific sprite to draw a regular tile

+  * Use "POKE 57579+sprite*8,143+(4 AND sprite<>0)" to make this sprite draw a wide tile again

   ---------------------------------------------------